Today I’ve got a special treat! It’s a Brownie Ice Cream Poke Cake with Peanut Butter Whipped Cream Frosting.

 While the brownies are baking, put the ice cream on the stove so it will melt.
 You want it to be completely liquid.

-When the brownie was ready, so was the ice cream.
+When the brownie is ready, the ice cream should be completely melted.
 I used a basic vanilla ice cream, and I poured about 2/3rds of a pint all over an 8 x 8 brownie pan.

 Once you’ve covered the brownie in melted ice cream, put it in the fridge for a couple of hours so it can really soak into the brownie.